vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

 * `0x02`: a number.
 The following four bytes contain the actual value of a 32-bit number stored in big-endian format, just like the size.
 * `0x03`: a string.
 The first four bytes contain the length of the string (in bytes) as a 32-bit number in big-endian format.
-Following the size is the bytes consituting the string.
+Following the size is the bytes constituting the string.
 These are encoded in UTF-8.
 * `0x04`: a symbol.
 This encoding is used for a symbol that has not previously been sent.
 The first 4 bytes is an integer containing an id to use for this symbol in future communication.
 Following